- 1 INTRODUCTION:

 - Pepsodent Gum Care.

-As we can all see that there are many many different firms in India that produce different types of toothpaste and Soaps.
-Since many of these firms have varieties of a brand ranging from different prices which allows everyone to buy these products at different sizes and prices.
-Some firms in India have high stock market rates while some have low.
-The Colgate toothpaste surpasses all in terms of usage and cheap prices with the quality product.
+As we can all see that many many different firms in India produce different types of toothpaste and Soaps.
+Since many of these firms have varieties of a brand ranging from different prices, which allows everyone to buy these products at different sizes and prices.
+Some firms in India have high stock market rates, while some have low.
+The Colgate toothpaste surpasses all in terms of usage and low prices with the quality product.
 It provides quality for one’s teeth with their different types of toothpaste products.
-In terms of Soaps Dettol surpasses everyone as it provides protection from germs and thus protects one from getting frequently Ill.
+In terms of Soaps, Dettol surpasses everyone as it provides protection from germs and thus protects one from frequently getting Ill.

 This project states that there are many many different types of firms in India for different products like Soaps and Toothpaste so that we don’t have to buy products from out of India.
 Indian products provide the same quality that the other projects provide.

-Brand loyalty might not seem particularly important in the toothpaste industry since toothpaste is considered a basic – need good and people are going to buy regardless of how healthy the economy is.
+Brand loyalty might not seem particularly important in the toothpaste industry since toothpaste is considered a basic – need good, and people are going to buy regardless of how healthy the economy is.
 However, both Colgate and Crest are considered premium brands and are therefore going to be priced higher than the majority of its shelf – spaced competition.
-What this means for Colgate and Crest is that they need to drive customers to try its product without scaring them away based on price, as well as retain existing customers, because these customers if loyal and attached to the brand, will be more adept to accept price increases.
+What this means for Colgate and Crest is that they need to drive customers to try its product without scaring them away based on price, as well as retain existing customers because these customers, if loyal and attached to the brand, will be more adept at accepting price increases.

 One person commented :